marckimbrey/js101-guide/README.md

 #JS101 Road Map
-An Npm terminal guide for learning javascript with the Bristol JS101 meet up group.
+A terminal guide for learning javascript with the Bristol JS101 meet up group.

+To be release as a npm module when complete.t

 ## Usage